Afghanistan entry requirements for Germany passport holders

 Frequently asked questions

-The German Foreign Office advises against all travel to Afghanistan due to high security risks.
-If you still choose to go, get comprehensive travel insurance and register with the German embassy in Kabul.
+The German Federal Foreign Office advises against all travel to Afghanistan due to the volatile security situation.
+If you must go, register with the German embassy in Kabul and follow their security guidance closely.

 Official sources